CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/ruby.md

 ### Manage your static files and assets

-Static files are configured with [environment variables](#setting-up-environment-variables-on-clever-cloud)s:
+Static files are configured with [environment variables](#setting-up-environment-variables-on-clever-cloud):

 `STATIC_FILES_PATH`: should point to a directory where your static files are stored.